GinoMan/CSharpPythonBridgePOC/README.md

 Only Strings, Ints, and Enums (as ints) are supported.
 Eventually the project will demonstrate marshalling of other types.
 See the ["Roadmap"](#roadmap) section for details.

 The wrapper reverses the order of the Text and Caption parameters of the underlying function since they're both as of now required and it seemed more intuitive.

+This doesn't work with multi-platform binaries.
+You need to compile a x64 and x86 version of the C# DLL and load the correct one at runtime.

 # Concept #